The Surprising Promise of Bicycling in America Report

 by Jay Walljasper

-Now he's teamed up with Pedal Love to write the story of how the modern bike movement over the past twenty years has brought us to 12 exciting trends that will continue to grow bicycling for the U.S. in the future.
+In 2018 up with Melissa Balmer of Pedal Love to write the story of the growth of the modern bike movement over the past twenty years, and how that has brought us to 12 exciting reasons bicycling will continue to grow in the future.